 Dickinson’s All Natural Witch Hazel Astringent for Face and Body.
 Dickinson’s is a very popular brand of products that use witch hazel.
 The power of the brand, combined with witch hazel’s popularity for use in fighting acne, and you end up with a strong weapon for fighting facial acne, back, and even body acne.
 With Dickinson’s, the witch hazel continues to minimize pores, remove excess face and body oil, and get rid of acne.

 Thayers Witch Hazel with Aloe Vera Pads.
 These Thayers Witch Hazel pads contain not only witch hazel but also aloe vera.
 This provides double-whammy relief for the painful inflammation, redness, swelling, and general irritation that are symptoms of hemorrhoids.
 In this form, witch hazel can treat the symptoms that you have while also constricting the swollen vein and protecting the irritated skin around the region.
 Apply topically for relief of symptoms.
+You can find these witch hazel pads in a 60ct jar at Amazon.

 Harley Street Witch Hazel Cosmetic Gel.
 This cosmetic gel is made with witch hazel extract but also contains aloe vera and honey, both of which are known for their skin improving qualities.
 This particular gel will do all the things any good skin astringent will do and more.
 It will tighten skin, minimize pores, help remove excess oil, help get rid of acne, and may even be used to help prevent acne scarring.